pooltogether/v4-docs/docs/concepts/prize-api.md

 1. Which addresses won prizes for each draw across networks
 1. How much each address won for each draw
-1. Which lucky pick indice won for each prize
+1. Which lucky pick won for each prize

-# Data Lifecycle
+## Data Lifecycle

 <div class="myDiv" display="flex">